The one where the Doctor and Amy get un-vored.

 - Powered by a Forsaken Child: Powered by an Endlessly Tortured Space Whale.

-- Prime Directive: The Doctor claims that he follows this, despite every other episode of the show.
+- Prime Directive: The Doctor claims that he never interferes with peoples or planets, despite every other episode of the show.
+(And then he immediately goes to comfort a crying child.)

 - The Reveal: The end of the episode reveals that Starship UK is in fact riding on top of a Star Whale.

-- Robotic Reveal: The hooded men reveal themselves as hybrid Smilers by turning their heads around.
+- Robotic Reveal: The hooded men — the Winders — reveal themselves to be half-Smiler by turning their heads around.

-- Royals Who Actually Do Something: Liz 10, who has been trying to solve the Starship UK's problems for two hundred years.
+- Royals Who Actually Do Something: Liz 10 has been trying to solve the Starship UK's problems for two hundred years.

 - Sadistic Choice: Everybody's options basically boil down to: 1) Continue torturing the Star Whale, or 2) kill the entire country.